Hancockan/Computer-Engineering-186/README.md

 # CprE186

-This repository was a lab for Computer Engineering 186
+This repository was a lab for Computer Engineering 186 as an intro to GitHub